langroid/langroid/docs/tutorials/local-llm-setup.md

 which provides an OpenAI-compatible API.
 Using this with langroid is exactly analogous to the Ollama scenario above: you can set the `chat_model` in the `OpenAIGPTConfig` to `groq/<model_name>`, e.g. `groq/llama3-8b-8192`.
+For this to work, ensure you have a `GROQ_API_KEY` environment variable set in your `.env` file.
+See instructions here: https://console.groq.com/docs/quickstart

 ## Other non-Ollama LLMs supported by LiteLLM